userjhbr/dream-interpretation-app/README.md

 1. Register or log in as a user.
 2. Enter your dream description.
+3. Optionally, include feelings experienced during the dream for a more personalized interpretation.
-3. Receive interpretations based on Freudian and Jungian theories.
+4. Receive interpretations based on Freudian and Jungian theories.

 ## Contributing